This post contains affiliate links.

 - Mold: Spoon into popsicle molds, leaving a little space at the top for them to expand.
 Push the mixture down into the wells with a popsicle stick to remove any air pockets, then firmly tap the tray on the counter to remove smaller bubbles.
 Insert sticks and freeze until hard (at least 4 hours).

-- Serve: Run the mold under warm water for a few seconds to loosen them up, then remove from the mold.
+- Serve: Run the mold under warm water for a few seconds to loosen the popsicles up, then remove them from the mold.

 I haven’t made these yet, but I’m sure they will be 5 stars!
 Recipes are great, can’t wait to get started!
 Thanks!!!